philwhiles/frettler/README.md

 to install an alternative terminal program such as [ConEmu](https://conemu.github.io) or [Cmder](https://cmder.net/).
 If you install an ANSI capable console, edit the build.bat and remove the --mono, then rebuild Frettler.

+## Demo
+Do read the details below to get an understanding of how to drive Frettler, but perhaps first, after building it, try one of the provided demo scripts ('demo' for linux/macOS, 'demo.bat' for windows).
+The demos will run Frettler with a variety of arguments, exercising it fully, and displaying the command used to generate each step demonstrated.

 ## Arguments
 Frettler has two ways of viewing scales/modes and arpeggios.
 The first is the horizontal view of a fretboard, which tries to show the notes in position on strings.
 The second view is the vertical view which looks more like the classic chord diagram you see widely.
 The notes in the vertical view are shown in the middle of each frets box, rather than on a string.
 Each view